google/WebFundamentals/src/content/en/fundamentals/accessibility/04-semantics-aria/semaria-eight.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Implicit Semantics"
-description: "Accessibility Codelab"
+description: "Using the implicit semantics of ARIA roles"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 34
+order: 8
 translation_priority: 0
 authors:
   - megginkearney